boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

   the supported-licenses_.
 - blt-version: mandatory, number.
 The version of the blt format this collection follows.
 - classes: mandatory.
-An list of class-element_.
+A list of class-element_.

 The filename without the .blt extension is called the collection id.
 For consistency they are repeated in the id field.
 Collection ids are one word